-Moreover, Dramatic's attempt to recast rights in the original work as terms of use for a derivative work would suggest that grantees can defeat the termination provisions through creative contracting.
-Publishers could, for example, insist on promises by the author not to exercise any copyright right such as distribution of the original work-and frame that transfer of rights as a term of using the derivative work.
+Moreover, such an attempt to recast rights in the original work as terms of use for a derivative work would suggest that grantees could defeat the termination provisions through creative contracting.
+Publishers could, for example, insist on promises by the author not to exercise any copyright right - such as distribution of the original work - and frame that transfer of rights as a term of using the derivative work.
 That is precisely the kind of contractual loophole that Congress set out to avoid when it stated that "[t]ermination of the grant may be effected notwithstanding any agreement to the contrary."
 17 U.S.C. § 304(c)(5) (emphasis added).
-As this Court and the Supreme Court have recognized, Congress created "an inalienable right to terminate the grant of a transfer or license."
+Congress created "an inalienable right to terminate the grant of a transfer or license."
 Penguin Grp.
 (USA) Inc. v.
 Steinbeck, 537 F.3d 193, 197-98 (2d Cir.
-2008) (emphasis added); Stewart v.
-Abend, 495 U.S. 207, 230 (1990) ("The 1976 Copyright Act ... provides an inalienable termination right").
-That is a "key feature of the termination right" that prevents contract terms from

-"thwart[ing]" the right.
+2008) (emphasis added); Stewart, 495 U.S. at 230 ("The 1976 Copyright Act ... provides an inalienable termination right.").
+That is a "key feature of the termination right" that prevents contract terms from "thwart[ing]" the right.
 Brumley v.
 Albert E. Brumley & Sons, Inc., 822 F.3d 926, 930 (6th Cir.
 2016).